The Blackcoat's Daughter: Plot

 In February, students at the prestigious Bramford Academy, a Catholic boarding school in upstate New York, are about to be picked up by their parents for a week-long break.
 Kat, a freshman, and Rose, a senior student, are left behind.
 Suspecting she may be pregnant, Rose has lied to her parents about the vacation dates to buy time.
-Kat has a premonitory dream of her parents dying in a car crash and is unable to reach them by phone.
-The girls are left alone in the academy overnight, and Rose departs with her boyfriend to inform him of the pregnancy.
+Kat has a premonitory dream of her parents dying in a car crash.
+That night, Rose departs with her boyfriend to inform him of the pregnancy.
 Meanwhile, Kat receives a call.
-Hours later, Rose returns and finds Kat in the boiler room, repeatedly prostrating herself before the boiler.
-She presses for an explanation of the strange behavior, but Kat speaks cryptically and claims her parents are dead, disturbing Rose.
-After Rose leaves, Kat's body starts convulsing and contorting in her bed.
+Hours later, Rose returns and finds Kat in the boiler room, repeatedly prostrating before the boiler.
+Kat speaks cryptically and claims her parents are dead, disturbing Rose.
+After Rose leaves, Kat's body starts convulsing and contorting in bed.

 The next morning, Rose and a sickly-looking Kat join the nuns for breakfast, where Kat behaves erratically, vomits, and curses at the nuns.
-After receiving an alarming phone call, the nuns order Rose to shovel the driveway "down to the earth" for the abrupt return of the headmaster Gordon.
-Gordon arrives with a policeman; as they enter the nun's cabin, a bloodstain is seen on the wall, and the men react with shock to something offscreen.
+After receiving an alarming phone call, the nuns order Rose to shovel the driveway "down to the earth" for the abrupt return of Headmaster Gordon.
+Gordon arrives with a policeman; as they enter the nuns' cabin, a bloodstain is seen on the wall, and the men react with shock to something offscreen.